 Franchise Shares.
 Like career shares, franchise shares are generally subject to both (i) a pro rata five-year service vesting condition and (ii) a qualifying retirement condition.
 In addition, franchise shares, which are only granted to investment team members, are subject to a Franchise Protection Clause, which provides that the number of shares that ultimately vest depends on whether certain conditions relating to client cash flows are met.
-If such conditions are not met, compensation cost will be reversed for any shares that do not vest.
+If such conditions are not met, compensation cost related to unvested shares will be reversed.